 A review partner opens your file and turns to the controls section.
-There’s a list of controls copied from last year.
+There is a list of controls copied from last year.
 No walkthrough evidence.
 No link between each control and the risk it addresses.
-No assessment of whether the control is designed to prevent or detect the misstatement you identified in your risk assessment.
+No assessment of design effectiveness, and no connection to the planned audit response.
 The partner sends it back.
-You’ve spent four hours on controls documentation and none of it produced audit evidence.
+You have spent four hours on controls documentation and none of it produced audit evidence.

-To document internal controls under ISA 315 (Revised 2019), identify the controls relevant to the audit by linking each one to an assessed risk of material misstatement, describe the control with enough precision that another auditor could evaluate its design, perform and document a walkthrough to confirm the control operates as described, and record your assessment of whether the control’s design is effective at addressing the relevant assertion.
+To document internal controls under ISA 315 (Revised 2019), link each control to an assessed risk, describe it precisely enough for design evaluation, perform a walkthrough to confirm it operates as described, and record your design effectiveness assessment per assertion.

 Which controls you actually need to document